dicson-krds/git-basic-commands/README.md

 ### 2: Add files

-Add one or more files to branch.
+Add one or more files to branch

 ```html
 git add <filename>